-Provide the airline with the data of the consignee at the receiving end.
+Provide the airline with the data of the consignee at the receiving end In most cases airlines also end.
 In most cases, airlines also require the name, address, and telephone and/or fax number of the consignee at the receiving end (for example, an undertaker), in order to verify that arrangements have been made in the home country of the deceased.
 It is important that a confirmation be received, without which the airlines will not accept the body for shipment.